 Jean Fominas’s father Pug Johnston joined the then Postmaster General’s Department at Rylstone (near Mudgee in New South Wales) in 1921 and steadily progressed through messenger and telegraphist positions.
 Pug Johnston and Edna Harding married in Sydney in 1927.
 By 1948 the Johnstons were living in Canberra where Edna later practised as a chiropodist.
 Also in 1948 Pug left the PMG and soon after was appointed sheriff of the Australian Capital Territory.
 Afterwards Pug became the ACT clerk of the court and the titles office.
 He was appointed a justice of the peace in 1950 and served as deputy registrar of the ACT Supreme Court between 1957 and 1968.

 Jim and Jean Fominas were to have two children; both born around the early 1950s.
 Their son Nikolaus John (also called John Nicholas) was born in Canberra in November 1950.
 Their daughter Brigid Marie was born later.
 (Nikolaus Fominas became an engineering surveyor in Canberra.
 In recent years he was been involved with writing, cartographic work and oral history interviews with the Emeritus Faculty of the Australian National University.
-Brigid Fominas became Mrs Arnold and later Mrs Rolf Wick.)
+Brigid Fominas became Mrs Arnold and at a wedding ceremony in Canberra on 25 February 1984 she became Mrs Rolf Wick.

 Sadly the marriage of Jim and Jean Fominas did not endure.
 From electoral roll entries for 1958 they resided together at Oatley after Jim moved to Sydney to work for the Central Mapping Authority.
 On the 1958 roll Jim was engaged as a surveyor and Jean was occupied with home duties.
 On 1963 electoral roll entries Jim remained as a surveyor at Oatley but Jean was listed as residing at 52 Bonython Street Downer and being employed as a secretary.
 Thus it appears that the marriage of Jim and Jean Fominas had broken down at some time between 1958 and 1963.